minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-This is the "visualization" of fundamental building block of every machine learning models. (or Hinton diagram if you like).
+Where this is the "visualization" of fundamental building block of every machine learning models. (or Hinton diagram if you like).

-With that, the concept of training is just splitting data into different slices and blocks (which we call batches), what to do? [click] we will then feed them into the [click] CPU or GPU hardware devices to do the computation as well as inference.
+With that, the concept of training is just splitting data into different slices and blocks (which we call batches), what do we do next? [click] we will then feed them into the [click] CPU or GPU hardware devices to perform computation as well as inference.
 -->

 ---